New solar will help keep power on during scorching summer, report says

 Christy Walsh, a senior attorney at the Natural Resources Defense Council’s Sustainable FERC Project, said the reliability reports show how climate change is central to the pressures facing the electric grid.

-The post New solar will help keep power on during scorching summer, report says appeared first on South Dakota Searchlight.
+The post New solar will help keep power on during scorching summer, report says appeared first on Nebraska Examiner.